fourTheorem/slic-starter/README.md

 Getting continuous integration and deployment (CI/CD) right is one of the most important things in your microservice or serverless project.
 Having a good foundation here allows you to keep making changes fast.
 It's also fairly difficult to get right.
 SLIC Starter has made key choices to help you here.

-1. SLIC Starter uses multiple AWS accounts for secure isolation of environemnts.
+1. SLIC Starter uses multiple AWS accounts for secure isolation of environments.
 By default, we assume a production, test(staging) and cicd account exist.
-These can be set up under one root account using [AWS Organizations](https://aws.amazon.com/organizations/).
 1. CodePipeline and CodeBuild are used, so the CI/CD process is deployed using Infrastructure-as-Code, just like the serverless application itself.
 For this, we use the [CDK](https://github.com/awslabs/aws-cdk).
 1. The process dynamically creates a pipeline for _each module_(service) in the application.
 An **orchestrator pipeline** detects which modules need to be built, monitors their pipelines and triggers deployment to the staging account.
 1. Integration (API) and end-to-end UI tests are run before deployment to production.
 A manual approval step before deployment to production is included too.